Green Jersey Contenders

 This is the Tour so Tobias Lund and and Pavel Bittner aren’t here for work experience but the Picnic-PostNL pair will find it hard to find a way through.

-The third team with choices is Cofidis where Bryan Coquard has been close but he’s 33, his win rate dropping and having to rely on guile, while Alex Aranburu and Alexis Renard could tread on his toes, or ideally place as well and score.
+The third team with choices is Cofidis where Bryan Coquard has been close to win in the pastt but he’s 33, his win rate dropping and having to rely on guile.
+He’s done well for points, consistently chasing intermediate sprints.
+But this time we’ll see if Alex Aranburu and Alexis Renard could tread on his toes, or ideally place as well and score.

 Finally we get Tadej Pogačar.
 He’s been fourth and third in the points competition before.
 But a long way behind, in 2022 Van Aert had 480 points and Pogačar was on 250.
-The year’s course suits him the most, the opening week could tempt him to go for stages and so he can start scoring.
+The year’s course suits him the most, the opening week could tempt him to go for stages and so he can start scoring and there are 50 pointers for him here.
 Plus if no sprinter gets a hat-trick of wins then he could be closer going into the third week but it’s still hard, five stage wins like last year delivers 30 x 5 = 150 points.
-The path to victory would mean he’d have to get involved in the intermediate sprints too and while he’s a glutton for results that would risky.
+The path to victory could mean he’d have to get involved in the intermediate sprints too, while he’s a glutton for results that would risky.

 That would have been a lot more exciting – and I daresay bring them a lot more coverage – than Skjelmose presumably riding for a top ten.